Removals

 # Public event handler for application logic

-print("Button pressed - use this for your logic")
+print(f"Button pressed at {touch.pos} - use this for your logic")

 Summary of Breaking Changes